-- ASIC will be selecting December 2018 half-year and annual financial statements to review the extent of compliance with AASB 9 and AASB 15, as well as the extent of disclosure of the impacts of AASB 16.
+- ASIC will be selecting June 2019 half-year and annual financial statements to review the extent of compliance with AASB 9 and AASB 15, as well as the extent of disclosure of the impacts of AASB 16.

-- By the time entities with December 2018 year-ends lodge financial statements with ASIC in 2019, they will be part way through the first year that the new leases standard applies.
+- By the time entities with June 2019 year-ends lodge financial statements with ASIC in August/September 2019, they will be part way through the first year that the new leases standard applies.
 As such, these entities should be able to QUANTIFY the impacts of AASB 16, and these should be:

 - Disclosed in the June 2019 year-end financial statements, and

 - Incorporated into forecasts disclosed to the market for the 2020 financial year and beyond, i.e. forecasts should be consistent with the accounting basis required by AASB 16.